Levan Bezhashvili: 2020 parliamentary election and third term as MP

+On June 8, 2024, Bezhashvili formally became the chair of the UNM Faction in Parliament, succeeding Tinatin Bokuchava.
+As such, he has led the largest opposition group in Parliament in a boycott in an effort to pressure Georgian Dream to repeal its Transparency of Foreign Influence Act, a bill that caused a massive political crisis in the country in the spring of 2024 and caused the European Union to freeze Georgia's European integration process.

 Levan Bezhashvili has remained a vocal opponent of the Georgian Dream-led government.
 On 14 November 2021, he announced a temporary hunger strike, along with nine other MPs, calling for the release of the jailed Mikheil Saakashvili.
 He's been actively involved in the planning of rallies for the release of Saakashvili and has criticized the government for its lack of open support towards Ukraine during the Russian invasion.
 Bezhashvili supports the creation of an electronic voting system for Georgians living abroad.

 On January 31, 2023, he became acting chairman of the Strength is in Unity parliamentary faction following the resignation of Khatia Dekanoidze.
 On February 6, after the Municipal Court of Tbilisi rejected Mikheil Saakashvili's plea to be transferred abroad for medical treatment, he announced the faction's boycott of all parliamentary activities.
+As chairman, he's had to deal with opposition from certain members of his faction who stood against the boycott, including Roman Gotsiridze and Khatia Dekanoidze, both of whom left both the faction and UNM.
+Following debates on the controversial Transparency in Foreign Influence Act, the faction ended its boycott on March 29.
+He remained acting chair of the Faction until Tinatin Bokuchava was selected to take the post on May 8.